 Maintenance support does not include key hardware replacement; however, CLP has been sharing 2/3 of the replacement cost.
 This major equipment replacement cost sharing is subject to availability of funds.

-Starting in 2005, in partnership with Dnet, local school administration as well as individuals and institutional donors and sponsors, CLP has established 287 CLCs (and 97 associate CLCs) in 55 districts of Bangladesh; have produced around 130,000 digital literacy graduates, ~ 50% of those being females, and trained 585 teachers.
-Annually 40,000 students use the digital literacy labs established by CLP.
+Starting in 2005, CLP has established 310 CLCs (and 97 associate CLCs) in 56 districts of Bangladesh; have produced around 157,000 digital literacy graduates, ~ 50.00 of those being females, and trained 2000 teachers.
+Annually 100,000 students use the digital literacy Center and Smart Classroom established by CLP.

 CLP establishes CLC in partnership with a sponsor, who pays ~2/3 of the cost.
 CLP enables the sponsor to give back to his community.
 He/she can choose a school anywhere in Bangladesh to establish the CLC.
 His donation is honored with plaque posted at the entrance of the lab and he would be able to dedicate it in the name of a beloved person.

-Taking advantage of the strong digital literacy foundation provided by the CLC, CLP has introduced the Smart Class Room (SCR), Education through Entertainment (EE), Connect Students Around the World (CSAW), and Remote Teaching by Volunteers (RTV) programs to improve education quality of the underprivileged students.
+Taking advantage of the strong digital literacy foundation provided by the CLC, CLP has introduced the Smart Class Room (SCR), Education through Entertainment (EE), Connect Students Around the World (CSAW), and Remote Volunteer Teaching, RVT programs to improve education quality of the underprivileged students.

 Computer Learning Centers established in Bangladesh to date.